Creating and handling CANOpen devices

 $availableSlaves = $can_slave.ResourceCount

-The last line of code, claims the EL6751-0010 as the CANOpen slave, similar to the dialog box that appears in TwinCAT user interface.
+$can_slave.Claimresources(1) The last line in the code designates the EL6731-0010 device as a CANopen slave, similar to the dialog box that appears in the TwinCAT user interface.

-TwinCAT offers DBC file to be imported via dialog box as seen in the screenshot.
-On right clicking a CANOpen Master e.g. EL6751 and selecting “Import dbc-file”, a dialog box prompts user to browse the DBC file.
-Upon clicking okay, a CANOpen configuration is loaded automatically.
+TwinCAT enables the import of the DBC file via a dialog box, as shown in the screenshot.
+By right-clicking on a CANopen master, e.g. EL6751, and choosing "Import dbc-file", a dialog box prompts the user to search the DBC file.
+Click OK to load the CANopen configuration automatically.

-Automation Interface also supports DBC file import.
-To do this, navigate to the CANOpen Master tree item and export the Xml file via ITcSmTreeItem:ProduceXml().
-In the Xml file, add the path to the DBC file to be imported along with the additional properties that are part of the dialog box shown above.
+Automation Interface also supports the DBC file import.
+To do this, navigate to the CANopen master tree item and export the XML file via ITcSmTreeItem:ProduceXml().
+In the XML file, add the path to the DBC file to be imported, along with the other properties that are part of the dialog box shown above.

 <DeviceDef>